Lithium (Nirvana song): Post-Nevermind

 Nirvana performing "Lithium" at the 1992 MTV Video Music Awards.

 "Lithium" was performed live at the 1992 MTV Video Music Awards on September 9, 1992, in Los Angeles.
 Cobain had wanted to play the then-unreleased song "Rape Me" instead, but this was met with resistance from MTV, who wanted the band to play "Smells Like Teen Spirit," and were possibly wary of the newer song's controversial title and lyrics.
 Cobain agreed to play "Lithium" as a compromise, over concerns that not playing the show might lead to MTV boycotting other acts on their label, Gold Mountain, or firing their friend at the station, Amy Finnerty.
 "We didn't want to fuck everything up for everyone so we decided to play 'Lithium,'" Cobain explained in the 1993 Nirvana biography, Come As You Are: The Story of Nirvana.
 "Instead of bowing out and keeping our dignity, we decided to get fucked in the ass."
 The performance, which featured Cobain playing a short part of "Rape Me" at the beginning "just to give [MTV] a little heart palpitation," ended with Nirvana bassist Krist Novoselic being struck by his bass after throwing it into the air and attempting to catch it unsuccessfully.

-The final live version of "Lithium" was at Nirvana's last show, on March 1, 1994, at Terminal Einz in Munich, Germany.
+The final live version of "Lithium" was at Nirvana's last show, on March 1, 1994, at Terminal 1 in Munich, Germany.